olm3ca/PixelbookOSX/README.md

 5. Edit your config.plist with the following customizations:
     - SetupVirtualMap = No , rather than YES, as per OpenCore guide
-    - Under DeviceProperties: AAPL,ig-platform-id is 00001E59, device-id is 591E0000.
+    - Under DeviceProperties: AAPL,ig-platform-id for the HD615 is 00001E59.
 See full list of requirements in EFI or in the included config.plist.
      - Under Kernel -> Quirks: AppleCpuPmCfgLock: True and AppleXcpmCfgLock: True

 6. Test your config.plist for errors: https://opencore.slowgeek.com/